xlnfinance/xln/wiki/0_abstract.md

 There are two types of exchanges.
 Onchain exchange is perfect for large atomic swaps between Fair assets (see Exchange tab) and is already working.
 Offchain exchange (through payment channels) is more complicated and will be implemented later.
 It will have same scalability as centralized exchanges but without the counterparty risk.

-## Can I accept/send Fair assets with my website?
+## Can I accept/send Fair assets on my website?

 Yes, and it's very easy.
 You just need to run a local Fair node (takes less than 1 minute to bootstrap a full node) and 10-30 lines of code.
-[See the chapter on Receive/Pay API.](/wiki/9_receive_and_pay.md)
+[See the chapter on Receive/Pay integration API.](/wiki/9_receive_and_pay.md)

+**Feel free to create an issue if you have another question**

 # [Home](/wiki/start.md)